-At a minimum, operating units, recipients and subrecipients, as applicable, shall comply with the policies and requirements outlined below.
-Additionally, the DOC ST&Cs and Section E, Chapter 2 of this Manual outline additional government-wide requirements operating units, recipients and subrecipients shall use in the administration of all DOC financial assistance awards.
+Operating units, recipients and subrecipients, as applicable, shall comply with the policies and requirements outlined below.
+Additionally, the DOC GT&Cs and Chapter 2, Section E of this Manual outline additional government-wide requirements operating units, recipients and subrecipients shall use in the administration of all DOC financial assistance awards.